 The frozen potatoes will last at best quality for about a year in the freezer.
 They will still be safe to eat after that time so long as they don't show any dry spots or discoloration.

-Once you have removed them from the freezer, don't leave them at room temperature for more than six hours or they may begin to grow bacteria.
+Once you have removed them from the freezer, don't leave them at room temperature for more than six hours.
 It's better to take them right from the freezer to the oven.